- Alexandria Ocasio-Cortez accomplishments

 These are only a few glimpses of AOC’s achievements and will continue the next story’s discussion.
 Don’t forget to share your opinion in the comments below.

-Let’s have a glance at what AOC has been doing lately.
+What AOC has been doing lately.

 After leading an impressive year, AOC continued her struggles for passing legislation in 2020.
 Often accused of being unproductive by conservatives, the congresswomen continued advocating ending corruption, police brutality, and racial discrimination in the U.S.

-Amendments to end President Trump racist Housing Rule
+Amendments to end Trump’s Housing Rule

-Prohibiting Law Enforcement Use of Chemical Weapons Act
+Prohibiting the Chemical Weapons Act

-The act forbids the federal, state, and local law enforcement officers from using chemical weapons against the crowd.
+- The act forbids federal, state, and local law enforcement officers from using chemical weapons against the crowd.
 According to the bill, law enforcement agencies should abandon chemical weapons such as tear gas during policing activities.

-The use of these chemicals is immoral and kills people.
+- The use of these chemicals is immoral and kills people.
 They also put the protesters at a higher risk of contracting COVID-19.

 Climate Equity Act

-Frontline communities include low-income vulnerable communities and communities of color, facing socioeconomic discrepancy and environmental discrimination.
+- Frontline communities include low-income, vulnerable communities, and communities of color facing socioeconomic discrepancy and environmental discrimination.

 AOC calls for increasing COVID relief bill

-Amid the COVID 19, which rendered many people jobless, AOC has been amplifying ordinary Americans’ voices.
+Amid COVID 19, which rendered many people jobless, AOC has been amplifying ordinary Americans’ voices.
 She struggled for approval of the COVID -19 relief package from congress.
 But she was frustrated when congress approved $600 per person on Monday, December 22.

-Apart from AOC, President Trump and Speaker Nancy Pelosi also called for amending the bill to increase the amount to $2000 or $40000 per person.
+- Apart from AOC, President Trump and Speaker Nancy Pelosi also called for amending the bill to increase the amount to $2000 or $40000 per person.
 The progressive Cortez backed the idea of Trump to help Americans recover from Pandemic losses.

-Conclusion to Alexandria Ocasio-Cortez major accomplishments
+Conclusion to AOC’s accomplishments

-(1) She introduced legislation that would put an end to ICE’s family separation policy.
+- She introduced legislation that would put an end to ICE’s family separation policy.

-(2) She led efforts for Puerto Rico relief by securing $10 million in aid.
+- She led efforts for Puerto Rico relief by securing $10 million in aid.

-(4) Introduced H.R.
+- Introduced H.R.
 1384